Open Events

 Grand Challenge Cup

-The Grand Challenge Cup has been competed for annually since 1839 with the exception of the years affected by the two World Wars.
-While the text of the qualification rules has varied over the years, the Cup has always been open, except in the Olympic Games year of 1908, to all established amateur clubs.
+This is the top event for Open Eights, and has been competed for at every Regatta since 1839.
+While the rules have varied over the years, the 'Grand' has always been Premier, except in the Olympic Games year of 1908, to all established amateur clubs.

 Remenham Challenge Cup